wajid-rah/ShadowProject/README.md

 # Shadow_project_99008162
-Shadow_project for the internship of feb-july batch
+Shadow_project for the internship of Feb-July batch

 Project Title - Deduce the KPI for various parameters i.e. App Launch, Video Start Time, navigate to a page, etc. using the Robot Framework by using certain logs with Time stamp and come up with a solution to capture various use cases to capture KPI.
 To be focused on OTT apps primarily.